 9. In the case of pre-authorized credits, the data from the third party is not received, is incomplete or erroneous; or

-10. For any other exception stated in our agreements with you.
+10. For any other exception stated in our "Additional Agreements" with you.

 1. Where it is necessary for completing transactions;